wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 1.3.3b =
+* Fixed a bug that an undefined index typenow warning occurred when a third-party script peforms a custom database query with the WP_Query class in the edit.php admin page.

 = 1.3.2 - 10/02/2013 =
 * Added the CSS links in the template listing table.
 * Fixed an issue that bullets of list tags appeared in some themes with the default templates.